-

 For more advice and hints check out www.getthru.govt.nz for more information.

-In an emergency, you may need to cope in your home for up to three days.
+In an emergency, you may need to cope in your home for at least three days.
 Think about what your family will need, and stock up next time you go shopping.
 Useful items include:

 There are other things to keep well stocked that you or your family may rely on, such as firewood in the winter.
 Imagine the roads are blocked and you can’t get to the supermarket or chemist for a few days.
 What would this mean for you and those relying on you?
 Do you have three days’ supply of any special food – baby formula, for example?
 What about medication?
 Is your first aid kit well stocked?